 2015 Delaware Wildlife Action Plan

 Funds appropriated by Congress through the State Wildlife Grants program require states to demonstrate comprehensive wildlife conservation needs.
 "Comprehensive" includes all species and all habitats.
 Delaware's Division of Fish & Wildlife is actively involved in this process and has created a Delaware Wildlife Action Plan to coordinate wildlife conservation practices in the 21st century.

-Following a nearly two-year process, DNREC's Division of Fish & Wildlife announces the launch of its 2015 Delaware Wildlife Action Plan revision to the U.S. Fish and Wildlife Service (USFWS) for approval by the Regional Review Team.
-The Delaware Wildlife Action Plan is critical to helping Delaware fulfill its responsibility to conserve its abundant fish and wildlife and natural habitats for future generations.
-By Congressional State Wildlife Grant requirements, each state and territory must revise this comprehensive document every 10 years.
-The federal State Wildlife Grants program assists state fish and wildlife agencies with conservation of nongame species.
-To remain eligible for these funds, each state and territory must revise its Wildlife Action Plan every 10 years.
-Please see the DNREC press release announcing the 2015 revision to get more details and for information from some key members of the Division of Fish & Wildlife Delaware Wildlife Action Plan development team.
+Following a nearly two-year process, DNREC's Division of Fish & Wildlife has formally submitted the 2015 Delaware Wildlife Action Plan revision to the U.S. Fish and Wildlife Service (USFWS) for approval by the Regional Review Team.
+The Delaware Wildlife Action Plan (DEWAP) is critical to helping Delaware fulfill its responsibility to conserve its abundant fish and wildlife and natural habitats for future generations.
+The federal State Wildlife Grants (SWG) program assists state fish and wildlife agencies with conservation of all wildlife species and the habitats they rely on.
+By Congressional SWG requirements, each state and territory must revise this comprehensive document every 10 years to remain eligible for these funds.
+Please see the 2014 DNREC press release announcing the revision.

 Delaware Wildlife Action Plan Fact Sheet